On this page

 - COVID-19 Hospital Preparedness Scenario Testing Tool (Word) - this document is designed to be used to test Victorian health services pandemic preparedness plans for the management of coronavirus (COVID-19) through presenting two realistic and challenging scenarios for health services to work through.

-- Emergency food supply for health and community services - 14 April 2020 (Word) - this document explains how the department is suppling cooked meals to public and private health services, aged care facilities, meals-on-wheels services, homecare and Aboriginal and Torres Strait Islander services.
+- Emergency food supply for health and community services - 14 April 2020 (Word) - this document explains how the department is supplying cooked meals to public and private health services, aged care facilities, meals-on-wheels services, home care and Aboriginal and Torres Strait Islander services.

 Physical distancing in the workplace and with colleagues

-How can we best implement social distancing in the consultation setting, including practices with small consultation rooms?
+How can we best implement physical distancing in the consultation setting, including practices with small consultation rooms?

-Physical distancing is to be practiced within clinics and wards, between staff and patients, and between staff and staff.
+Physical distancing is to be practised within clinics and wards, between staff and patients, and between staff and staff.
 This includes: